|

 This is a topic not many write about because although some would say this is an integral part of culture, I would argue that it isn’t.

-Perhaps because it isn’t hte same as in the States.
+Perhaps because it isn’t the same as in the States.
 It is never required or compulsory but always appreciated.

-Tipping at an all-inclusive is not expected but you can always add tips to the tip box for general housekeeping and staff around the facilities.
+While it isn’t expected at an all-inclusive, you can always add tips to the tip box for general housekeeping and staff around the facilities.

 You may also want to tip your server or bartender.
 If so, 10% of what the meal/drink would cost is adequate.
 Make sure you give it to them personally.

-If you’re at a luxury all inclusive, you can give closer to 15-20%.
-But again, tipping in Turkey is more tied to quality of service than something that is required.
+If you’re at a luxury all-inclusive, you can give closer to 15-20%.
+But again, in Turkey, this is more tied to quality of service than something that is required.

 The one person that would be nice to tip is the bellboy.
 Roughly $1 per bag is a reasonable tip.